Ronald C. Naso, PhD, ABPP

 Psychologist/Psychoanalyst in Stamford, CT

-A trained clinical psychologist and psychoanalyst currently licensed in Connecticut and New York as well as in all participating states via APIT, Dr. Naso has been practicing psychotherapy and performing comprehensive neuropsychological evaluations for more than thirty years.
-He received his B.A. in Psychology and Philosophy and a Doctorate in Clinical Psychology from New York University, and currently serves as National Examination Chair of the American Board and Academy of Psychoanalysis as well as its Past-President.
-Dr. Naso achieved Diplomate status with specialty board certification in Psychoanalysis granted by the American Board of Professional Psychology.
-He is a Fellow of the American Psychological Association and Division 39 (Society for Psychoanalysis and Psychoanalytic Psychology in North America).
+A trained clinical psychologist and psychoanalyst currently licensed in Connecticut and New York as well as in all participating states via APIT, Dr. Naso has provided psychotherapy, neuropsychological, and consultation services for more than forty years.
+He received his B.A. in Psychology and Philosophy and a Doctorate in Clinical Psychology from New York University, and is the former President of the American Board and Academy of Psychoanalysis.
+Dr. Naso achieved Diplomate status with specialty board certification in both Psychoanalysis and Psychoanalytic & Psychodynamic Psychology, granted by the American Board of Professional Psychology.
+He is a Fellow of the American Psychological Association.

-Dr. Naso is Adjunct Professor--Postgraduate Programs in Psychoanalysis and Psychotherapy at the Gordon F. Derner School of Psychology at Adelphi University.
+Dr. Naso serves on the adjunct faculty of the Postgraduate Programs in Psychoanalysis and Psychotherapy at the Gordon F. Derner School of Psychology at Adelphi University.
 He also served on the workgroup that authored the child section of the Psychodynamic Diagnostic Manual (PDM-2) and contributed to the educational and training standards for psychoanalysts developed by the Psychoanalytic Specialty Council.

 Dr. Naso has authored or co-edited numerous books and journal articles on psychoanalytic topics.
 He is an Associate Editor of Contemporary Psychoanalytic Studies; serves on the editorial boards of the Journal of Infant, Child, and Adolescent Psychotherapy, Metalepsis—Journal of the American Board & Academy of Psychoanalysis, and Journal of Clinical Psychiatry and Psychology; and is a Contributing Editor of Division/Review and the Journal of Psychology and Clinical Psychiatry.